-The LEGACY EDITION series will see Gurrumul’s ARIA-award winning studio albums reissued across four 2-LP coloured vinyl sets by Decca Australia.
-The albums to be reissued are Gurrumul, Rrakala, The Gospel Album, and Djarimirri (Child Of The Rainbow).
+The LEGACY EDITION series sees Gurrumul’s ARIA-award winning studio albums reissued across four 2-LP coloured vinyl sets.
+The albums reissued are Gurrumul, Rrakala, The Gospel Album, and Djarimirri (Child Of The Rainbow).

-Two of the albums (Rrakala and The Gospel Album) will be released on vinyl for the first time.
+Two of the albums (Rrakala and The Gospel Album) are released on vinyl for the first time.

 Creative Director of Skinnyfish Music, Michael Hohnen, says: “The vinyl production of the full set of studio albums of Gurrumul feels like a statement and testament to the quality of artist he was.
-We have just finished soaking in all of the vinyl test pressings and the depth, beauty and alluring timelessness of his voice and songs is even more assured in this medium.
-We can’t wait for the Legacy Edition series to be released.”
+The depth, beauty and alluring timelessness of his voice and songs is even more assured in this medium.”

 “Australia’s Most Important Voice” – Rolling Stone Australia